-We are excited to introduce Philosophy into our Year 7 curriculum from September 2017.
-P4C (Philosophy for Children) provides an opportunity for children to consider, challenge, and question more deeply.
+We are continuing our work with year 7's and 8s in Philosophy this year.
+In addition, Year 9 will also have the chance to experience the P4C (Philosophy for Children) methodology which provides an opportunity for children to consider, challenge, and question more deeply.

 Students begin each philosophical enquiry with a stimulus such as a story, picture or piece of music about which they ask questions.
 Groups then vote for the question which they would like to discuss further.
 They are given time to reflect on the question and discuss with their peers.

 This form of working encourages the students to listen to each other, consider others' opinions, and value each others' ideas.
 It actively seeks collaborative, creative, and critical thinking, and has proved to have many benefits including: